adeenal/cs152project/index.md

 ---

 Before reading the following sections, we recommend to read the Discussion section (More about CycleGAN) first :)

+---

 ### Loss Functions
+In this model, we used four kinds of loss functions.
 - For the **generator_loss**, we use the _BinaryCrossentropy_ as their loss function. _BinaryCrossentropy_ is a typical loss function that computes the cross-entropy loss between true labels and predicted labels. **generator_loss** is based on the results from corresponding discriminator.
 - For the **discriminator_loss**, we first compute the loss of real inputs and then compute the loss of generated input, both using the _BinaryCrossentropy_.
 This discriminator loss is the average of the real and generated loss.
 - We also defined the **cycle consistency loss** which measures if original photo and the twice transformed photo to be similar to one another.
 That is, for example, take a real_monet image, put it into a photo_generator to generate a fake_photo, and put this fake_photo into a monet_generator to produce a fake_monet.
 The **cycle consistency loss** meassures the difference between real_monet and fake_monet.